 | ي | Yaa | Y (as in “yes”) / ee |

-How to write arabic letters for beginners: 4 simple tips
+How to write arabic Alpabet for Kids and beginners: 4 simple tips

 - Practice Reading Aloud: Get used to the sounds and shapes of Arabic letters by reading them out loud regularly.
 This reinforces the link between what you see and hear.